Quantitative stochastic homogenization and large-scale regularity: Quantitative description of first-order correctors

+The goal in this chapter is to prove estimates on quantities such as the $L^2$-oscillation of the first-order correctors and estimates on the gradients, fluxes and energy densities in negative Sobolev spaces.
+Unlike the theory developed in previous chapters (see for instance Lemma~\ref{l.correctorminbounds} and Proposition~\ref{p.correctorsbasecase}), our intention here is to prove \emph{optimal} quantitative bounds on the first-order correctors, that is, we wish to discover the actual scaling of the errors.

-We next present the main quantitative results for the first-order correctors in terms of convolutions against the heat kernel.
+We next present one of the main quantitative results for the first-order correctors, stated in terms of convolutions against the heat kernel.
 Most of this chapter is focused on its proof, which is finally completed in Section~\ref{s.correctors} and where we also present the version of the estimates in terms of~$W^{-\alpha,p}$ norms.
+Here and throughout the rest of this chapter, we use the notation, for a given $\Psi\in L^1(\Rd)$,